-House calls by paramedics help hospitals reduce re-admittance rates
+House calls help hospitals reduce re-admittance rates

 Shortly after 93-year-old John Lesage was released from McLaren Macomb Hospital for double pneumonia, three paramedics were at his doorstep.